-Following the May 2019 closing of our IPO, we had outstanding 22,988,359 shares of common stock, of which 20,832,417 shares are subject to restrictions on transfer under 180-day lock-up arrangements with the underwriters of our IPO.
-These restrictions are due to expire on November 4, 2019, resulting in the majority of these shares becoming eligible for public sale on November 4, 2019 if they are registered under the Securities Act, or if they qualify for an exemption from registration under the Securities Act including under Rules 144 or 701.
+As of June 30, 2019 we had outstanding 23,079,805 shares of common stock, of which 20,832,417 shares are subject to restrictions on transfer under 180-day lock-up arrangements with the underwriters of our IPO.
+These restrictions are due to expire on November 4, 2019, resulting in the majority of these shares becoming eligible for public sale on November 4, 2019 if they are registered under the Securities Act, or if they qualify for an exemption from registration under the Securities Act, including under Rules 144 or 701.
 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up arrangements and other legal restrictions on resale lapse, the trading price of our common stock could decline.